software-students-spring2025/3-python-package-se_project3/README.md

 ## Project Overview

  TerminalUno is a command-line implementation of the classic UNO card game, designed to be played against AI opponents.
 It provides an interactive, text-based experience, simulating the rules and mechanics of UNO, including draw cards (+2, +4), skips, reverses, wild cards, and stacking rules.
+Here are the [rules](https://docs.google.com/document/d/16gmQdQOZ-WtDtu28EEpIh5knLs8QQD4Fzrw5CXpT8_M/edit?usp=sharing) applied to this program that needs to be noticed.

  The game is developed in Python and runs entirely in the terminal, featuring turn-based gameplay, AI-controlled opponents, and special card effects.